How to use Log4j SDK v2

 Available in Classic and VPC

-This chapter describes how to use Effective Log Search & Analytics NELO Log4j SDK.
+This chapter explains how to use the Effective Log Search & Analytics NELO Log4j SDK.
 NELO is the project code name for Effective Log Search & Analytics.

-Add Effective Log Search & Analytics Log4j SDK dependency
+Add the Effective Log Search & Analytics Log4j SDK dependency

-After unzip the compressed file, add the path to the core module and log4j module to <systemPath>.
+After extracting the compressed file, add the paths of the core module and the log4j module to <systemPath>.

 <dependencies>